 Most importantly, THANK YOU to my 85,500+ subscribers for taking this journey with me!

 Comments are welcome!

-Posted on July 11, 2020, in An Artist's Life, Art in general, Art Works in Progress, Black Paintings, Creative Process, Inspiration, New York, NY, Painting in General, Pastel Painting, Photography, Quotes, Studio, The West Village, Working methods and tagged amazing, anniversaries, art-making, artists, calling, celebration, challenges, continue, countless, creative, day, devotion, endless, expect, external, fakers, fellow, hangers-on, hard-fought, innate, journey, making, matter, obstacles, older, passion, pastel paintings, pastels, patience, persistence, postcards, process, progress, reasons, republishing, reward, separates, stamina, Studio, subscribers, tirelessly.
+Posted on July 16, 2022, in 2022, An Artist's Life, Art in general, Art Works in Progress, Black Paintings, Creative Process, Inspiration, New York, NY, Painting in General, Pastel Painting, Photography, Quotes, Studio, The West Village, Working methods and tagged amazing, anniversaries, art-making, artists, calling, celebration, challenges, continue, countless, creative, day, devotion, endless, expect, external, fakers, fellow, hangers-on, hard-fought, innate, journey, July 15 2012, making, matter, obstacles, occassionally, older, passion, pastel paintings, pastels, patience, persistence, postcards, process, progress, reasons, reminded, republishing, reward, separates, stamina, Studio, subscribers, tirelessly, yesterday.
 Bookmark the permalink.
 20 Comments.

 Barbara, I really enjoyed reading this interview.
 I fine and concise combination of personal story, art “exhibit”, and pep-talk- we all need it!
 Congratulations on getting this done and out there.
 Best, Cora